-Point reads and queries that hit the integrated cache will have an RU charge of 0.
-Cache hits will have a much lower per-operation cost than reads from the backend database.
+Point reads and queries that hit the integrated cache have an RU charge of 0.
+Cache hits have a much lower per-operation cost than reads from the backend database.

-Workloads that fit the following characteristics should evaluate if the integrated cache will help lower costs:
+Workloads that fit the following characteristics should evaluate if the integrated cache helps lower costs:

 - Read-heavy workloads